TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Introduction.rst

   with Extbase (where it is the default template engine), but also in non-extbase extensions.

 install
-  This system extension is the package containing the TYPO3 CMS Install Tool.
+  This system extension is the package containing the TYPO3 Install Tool.